gustavoberman/SWEotE-Discord-Dice-Roller/README.md

   7. Under the heading "App Details" Copy the number after "Client ID:" and paste this in notepad as well.
   8. Replace "CLIENT_ID_GOES_HERE" in the following link with the Client ID you copied in the above step https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0
   9. Paste the edited link into a web browser, select the discord server you wish to add the bot to, and click "Authorize".
-  10. If you have a swrpg and genesys server to enable all dice invite bot to both servers.
 3. Setup Firebase
   1. https://console.firebase.google.com
   2. Click "Add Project"